chunnodu/blog/content/posts/Reading List 2022.md

 - Everybody Writes - Ann Handley
 - Scaling Up - Verne Harnish
 - The Penguin Book of Japanese Short Stories
+- Women Race and Class - Angela Y. Davis
+- Prosperity Paradox(a) - Clayton Christensen

 ### Upcoming
-- Women Race and Class - Angela Y. Davis
 - The Mind of the Maker - Dorothy Sayers
 - The Bitcoin Standard - Saifedean Ammous
 - The Shape of Things(A Philosophy of Design) - Vilem Flusser